lamula21/01-react-typescript-55k/README.md

 - [x] 8.
 Implement a feature that allows the user to filter the data by country.
 - [x] 9.
 Avoid sorting users again the data when the user is changing filter by country.
 - [x] 10.
 Sort by clicking on the column header.
-- [] 11.
-Provide a README.md file with instructions on how tot urn the application.
+- [x] 11.
+Provide a README.md file with instructions on how to turn the application.

 ## Features